mfukushim/map-traveler-mcp/README.md

   ```bash
   rembg i source_image_file dest_image_file
   ```
 4. rembg cli will be installed in the python exe location, so get the path.
 The file location varies depending on the OS and python installation status, but in the case of venv, it is (virtual environment name)\Scripts\rembg.exe or (virtual environment name)/bin/rembg above the directory you set.
 If you can't find it, search for the path with a file search software.
 Set that path to rembg_path of env in claude_desktop_config.json.
-(Example: )
+(Example: "rembg_path": "C:\\Users\\xxxx\\Documents\\rembg_venv\\venv\\Scripts\\rembg.exe")
 5. Get an image generation API key from the pixAI or Stability.ai site.
 Set the key to pixAi_key or sd_key in env of claude_desktop_config.json.
    The avatar will now be overlaid on the travel image.
 6. Get the bluesky SNS address/password and handle name.
 Set these in bs_id, bs_pass, and bs_handle in env of claude_desktop_config.json, respectively.
    Import the travel knowledge prompt roleWithSns.txt to report travel actions to SNS (it will automatically post as a bot, so we recommend allocating a dedicated account)

-### Install guide (Japanese only, but lots of photos)
+### Install guide (Japanese, but lots of photos)

 1. introduction and Practice mode https://note.com/marble_walkers/n/n7a8f79e4fb30